Jiu Jitsu Armbar: Everything You Need to Know

 Armbar from Back Mount

-The back mount, also called the back control, is a dominant position in Brazilian jiu-jitsu and other fighting disciplines.
-It’s a challenging position to outclass any adversary, even the extensive and severe fighters.
+The back mount, called the back control, is dominant in Brazilian jiu-jitsu and other fighting disciplines.

 As a result, getting an armbar from the back mount is a significantly impressive move to finish your opponent during a fight.
 So, how to do the back mount armbar (rear armbar)?